Thinking of teaching English abroad? Germany might not be the first European country that comes to mind, but maybe it

-There are plenty of technicalities and challenges that all hit you right at the beginning, including, most notably, a bureaucratic immigration process and predominantly freelance TEFL market, with all its pros and cons.
+There are plenty of technicalities and challenges that all hit you right at the beginning, including, most notably, a bureaucratic immigration process and a predominantly freelance TEFL market, with all its pros and cons.
 This can be a little overwhelming.

 However, once you clear those initial obstacles, you have access to one of the strongest economies and highest qualities of life in the world.
-With great social benefits, an open-minded people, and superb work-life balance, there is a lot to be grateful for.
+With great social benefits, open-minded people, and superb work-life balance, there is a lot to be grateful for.
 This article contains just about everything I wish someone had told me before I took my leap of faith, which is a lot!

 But apart from all the practical reasons you should come and teach English in Germany, I’d like to share one more with you: Germans are the most lovable and helpful people I’ve ever known.
 Yes, they are a puzzle you have to understand to unlock, but friendships are meaningful, and interactions are amusing and rewarding once you crack the German code.

 I hope this article can help you do just that – to not just survive or integrate, but to thrive and make amazing connections while teaching English in Germany.
 Because it’s been eight years (I planned only two) since I moved from sunny California to not-always-sunny Germany, and it’s still one of the best decisions I’ve ever made.
 Deutschland ist wunderbar.